mrueda/beacon2-ri-tools/README.md

     git clone https://github.com/mrueda/beacon2-ri-tools.git

 `beacon` is a Perl script (no compilation needed) that runs on Linux command-line.
 Internally, it submits multiple pipelines via customizable Bash scripts (see example [here](https://github.com/mrueda/beacon2-ri-tools/blob/main/BEACON/bin/run_vcf2bff.sh)).
-Note that Perl and Bash are installed by default in Linux.

-Perl 5 is installed by default on Linux, but we will need to install a few CPAN modules.
+Note that Perl and Bash are installed by default in Linux, but we will need to install a few dependencies.

 (For Debian and its derivatives, Ubuntu, Mint, etc.)